Darbeheshti/Darbeheshti.github.io/_posts/2022-11-07-digitalTwin.md

-# Digital twins for satellite gravity missions
+# Digital twins for GRACE twin satellites
+My idea to merge my two projects to build the digital twins for GRACE twin satellites.